leylabmpi/Struo2/README.md

 conda env create --name struo2 conda_env.yaml
 ```

+The only real dependencies for running the Struo2 snakemake pipeline are:

+* Python
+* Snakemake
+* Pandas python package

 If you want email notifications upon pipeline success/failure, then you need
 `mutt` installed on your OS (e.g., `sudo apt-get install mutt`).